Captainarash/CaptCC/README.md

 A tiny Proof-of-Concept C compiler written purely in JavaScript.
 It's been a while that I learned JS and it has worked for me in many different scenarios.
 I actually learned JS while analyzing a piece of malware written in JS.
 Then I got really interested.
 I was always curious if I can write a compiler; a tiny one.
-But there was a problem.
-I didn't know OCaml or Bison or Flex.
-I wondered why not just write it in JS?
+The funny part was writing it in JS :D

 Parts of this project is derived from James Kyle talk at EmberConf 2016 (https://www.youtube.com/watch?v=Tar4WgAfMr4).